lou9am/lou9am/README.md

 ---

 - In Progress Project : `binpacking_posco-v0` with RL
+> It is a project in POSCO AI Academy 20th.
+> We sovle 2D-BPP with RL, especially with PPO!
 - Previous project : ML based SOD Algorithm in MHE with `PCA-SVM model` and `CNN`
- > this is a projcet about SOD(Seat Occupancy Detection) Alogrithm using ML.
+ > This is a projcet about SOD(Seat Occupancy Detection) Alogrithm using ML.
  > with ultrasonic sensor, I got pre-processed 16x8 matrix signal.
  > FOA, I used ML(not DL) models but It failed to classfication.
  > So, I used CNN.
 Convert matrix into gray scale heatmap img, and training CNN.